 Flagship stores and more

-The new formed complexes are City Cross, Southern Cross, Myers Plaza and Adelaide Central Plaza.
+The new retail complexes are City Cross, Southern Cross, Myers Plaza and Adelaide Central Plaza.
 Again with clusters of shops within each complex with the main entrance along the Mall.
 Contemporary, upmarket and higher rental cost.

 People watching at the Mall